taliaora/taliaora.github.io/_projects/4_project.md

 Ah...
 The stock market.
 I have never imagined I would take up trading as a hobby, and initially started doing it as a joke after a conversation with a close friend on the 11 April 2023 (that's when I created my Freetrade account).
 Although this friend is usually very kind, they implied that I would not understand how to trade because I did not immediately grasp their explanation of a market-related topic.
 So...
 I decided to prove them wrong (basically, I just thought it will be funny if I end up with a better portfolio performance).

-As of today, I have a Time-Weighted Rate of Return (TWRR) of 312.85%.

-## A DISCLAIMER: I only use small amounts of money.
-Personally, I think that using a risky trading strategy with large amount of money is simply gambling.
-Nothing in this post should be considered financial advice.
-I am not a regulated financial adviser.
-Any opinions expressed are for general information and entertainment only.
-You should carry out your own research or seek professional guidance before making any investment decisions.
-Trading and investing involve risk, and you may lose money.

-I have used 2 methods to build this portfolio: 1.
-The safe aproach.
-2. The outlier identification (mainly based on the current tumultuous geopolitical situation) based on performance metrics and the global news.
-So first, let's discuss part 2 since it is shorter.

-2. THE NOT SO SAFE APPROACH?
-This is the experimental part of my investing strategy.
-I basically repurpose the techniques for outlier detection (including what we do in cancer research for rare cellular subpopulations detection) focusing on standard financial metrics, and mix it with any panic-related events on the market by tracing various newspapers across the globe.
-Essentially, a lot of news outlets lag behind with their news coverage across different languages, and if you focus on different markets with a large time zone difference, identifying the potential candidates is doable.
-# 1. THE SAFE APPROACH

 <div style="width:50%; margin:2rem auto; text-align:center;">
   {% include figure.liquid